iesahin/xvc/README.md

 $ xvc init
 ```

-It initializes the metafiles in `.xvc/` directory and adds `.xvcignore` file in case you want to hide certain elements from Xvc.
+It initializes the metafiles in `.xvc/` directory and adds `.xvcignore` file for paths you may want to hide from Xvc.

 Add your data files and directories for tracking.